davidtchiu/davidtchiu.github.io/teaching/cs455/proj2.php/index.md

 Navigate to the page from your web browser, and you should see a page containing a ton of information.
 If you see this, congrats, PHP is installed.
 If your browser asks you to download the `.php` file, try restarting Apache.
 If even that doesn't work, then I surmise PHP wasn't installed properly.

-5. On the server, navigate to `/etc/apache2/mods-enabled` and edit the `php7.x.conf` file.
-You should see the setting there, and turn it on.
+5. On the server, navigate to `/etc/apache2/mods-enabled` and edit the `php7.x.conf` (where `x` is the current sub-version of PHP)file and scroll to the bottom.
+You should see the relevant block there.
+In my version of the file, I had to `# comment out` a block of code to enable PHP in the user directories.
 Restart apache after you're done.

 6. What `phpinfo()` spews out is the configuration and state of your PHP and web-server environment.
 Scroll down to the "PDO" section, and see if the SQLite3 library (driver) is listed as being installed.
 If you see it, congrats, your PHP has sqlite3 support.
 If you don't, you need to try reinstalling the PDO library for SQLite3.